xinwenfu/VChat_GTER_CodeReuse/README.md

 	<img src="Images/I3.png" width=800>

 	* If this is not installed you will need to download arwin, and add it to your path (Or simply run it from the downloaded folder).

 4)  Find the `WSASockA(...)` Function: Run `arwin ws2_32 WSASocketA`, example output is shown below.
-	* `arwin`: The arwin binary
+	* `arwin`: The arwin binary.
-	* `ws2_32`: Look for Windows socket 2, 32-bit related functions
+	* `ws2_32`: Look for Windows socket 2, 32-bit related functions.
-	* `WSASocketA`: Look for the WSASocketA function
+	* `WSASocketA`: Look for the WSASocketA function.

 	<img src="Images/I4.png" width=800>

 5) Find the `connect(...)` Function: Run `arwin ws2_32 connect`, example output is shown below.
-	* `arwin`: The arwin binary
+	* `arwin`: The arwin binary.
-	* `ws2_32`: Look for Windows socket 2, 32-bit related functions
+	* `ws2_32`: Look for Windows socket 2, 32-bit related functions.
-	* `connect`: Look for the connect function
+	* `connect`: Look for the connect function.

 	<img src="Images/I5.png" width=800>

-6) Find the `CreateProcessA` Function: Run `arwin kernel32 CreateProcessA`, example output is shown below
+6) Find the `CreateProcessA` Function: Run `arwin kernel32 CreateProcessA`, example output is shown below:
-	* `arwin`: The arwin binary
+	* `arwin`: The arwin binary.
-	* `kernel32`: Look for kernel module, 32-bit related functions
+	* `kernel32`: Look for kernel module, 32-bit related functions.
-	* `CreateProcessA`: Look for the CreateProcessA function
+	* `CreateProcessA`: Look for the CreateProcessA function.

 	<img src="Images/I6.png" width=800>